anas110440/anas110440/README.md

 # 🏫 Education:

+- Bachelor's degree in Information Technology<br/>
-- The National University of Yemen <br/>
+  The National University of Yemen <br/>
-  Degree : Bachelor's degree in Information Technology<br/>
   Grade : Very Good with honors <br/>
   From : 10/2017 to : 09/2021

+- Intermediate Diploma in English Language<br/>
+  Mali Institute<br/>
+  Grade : Very Good <br/>
+  From : 01/2016 to : 08/2016

 # 📊 GitHub Stats: